 By 1870, his wife Catherine’s brother and sister lived with them at the boarding house.
 Was he doing so well that he brought over his wife’s siblings from Ireland?

 He sold the boarding house in 1876, and concentrated on building public works with three of his sons.
 The 1880 census has him living at 377 Gilmor St. in Baltimore with his wife, five kids and a servant (black 50-year-old female).
 Again, he appears to have been successful, getting some high-profile public works projects such as building Lake Montebello in Baltimore and the seawall around Fort McHenry.
-Then in 1887 he and his 22-year-old son Thomas secured a contract to build the large embankment around the Washington Monument.
+He and his 22-year-old son Thomas secured a contract in 1887 to build the large embankment around the Washington Monument.

 He moved to Washington D.C., to 326 Indiana Ave, presumably to be near this big job.
 But, a year later, he died, of a “stroke caused by paralysis blood clot originating from accident at home.”